 Native to North America, we’ve been playing with pumpkins and winter squash for nearly 7,000 years.
+For the Indigenous people of North America squash was on part of the “Three Sisters” along with lentils/legumes and corn to make up the base of their diet.
 The word pumpkin was actually first used by American colonists.
 It’s a bit of a word play from British term ‘pumpion’ which originated from the Greek word “pepon” meaning “large melon,” a term the Greeks applied to large round objects.

 Pumpkins, squash and gourds are members of the enormously diverse Cucurbitaceae family, which contains more than 100 genera and over 700 species.
 They have been providing mankind with food and utilitarian objects since before recorded history.
 Names differ throughout the world, but in the United States, any round, orange squash used for pies or jack-o-lanterns is likely to be called a pumpkin.
 However, the term “pumpkin” really has no botanical meaning, as they are actually all squash.

 Squash are divided into two categories: tender or summer squash, and hard-skinned or winter squash.
 Examples of summer squash include zucchini, pattypan, straightneck, and crookneck squash.
 Winter squash include small to medium hard-skinned squash such as the acorn, small hubbard, miniature pumpkin and spaghetti types, as well as the large hard-skinned types, including banana, butternuts, cheese pumpkins, cushaws, and large hubbards, among others.